mbarbin/poomsae/README.md

 - https://en.wikipedia.org/wiki/Taekwondo

-The forms in Taekwondo are called Poomsae.
+The forms in Taekwondo are called Poomsaes.
 They are series of movements linked together in a prescribed sequence (like Katas for Karate).

 - https://en.wikipedia.org/wiki/Taegeuk_(taekwondo)

-A lot of videos demonstrating these poomsae are available online.
+A lot of videos demonstrating these poomsaes are available online.
 Here is one of the first poomsae (Taegeuk Il Jang):

 - https://www.youtube.com/watch?v=sdu8vAqdJ-k